Tesla, Inc.: Toyota

 In May 2010, Tesla and Toyota announced a deal in which Tesla purchased the former NUMMI factory from Toyota for $42 million, Toyota purchased $50 million in Tesla stock, and the two companies collaborated on an electric vehicle.

 In July 2010, the companies announced they would work together on a second generation Toyota RAV4 EV.
 The vehicle was unveiled at the October 2010 Los Angeles Auto Show and 35 pilot vehicles were built for a demonstration and evaluation program that ran through 2011.
 Tesla supplied the lithium metal-oxide battery and other powertrain components based on components from the Roadster.

-The production version was unveiled in August 2012, using battery pack, electronics and powertrain components from the Tesla Model S sedan (also launched in 2012).
+The production version was unveiled in August 2012, using battery pack, electronics, and powertrain components from the Tesla Model S sedan (also launched in 2012).
 The RAV4 EV had a limited production run which resulted in just under 3,000 vehicles being produced, before it was discontinued in 2014.

 According to Bloomberg News, the partnership between Tesla and Toyota was "marred by clashes between engineers".
 Toyota engineers rejected designs that Tesla had proposed for an enclosure to protect the RAV4 EV's battery pack.
 Toyota took over responsibility for the enclosure's design and strengthened it.
-In 2014, Tesla ended up adding a titanium plate to protect the Model S sedan's battery after some debris-related crashes lead to cars catching fire.
+In 2014, Tesla ended up adding a titanium plate to protect the Model S sedan's battery after some debris-related crashes led to cars catching fire.
 On June 5, 2017, Toyota announced that it had sold all of its shares in Tesla and halted the partnership.

 Mobileye

 Initial versions of Autopilot were developed in partnership with Mobileye beginning in 2014.
-Mobileye ended the partnership on July 26, 2016, citing "disagreements about how the technology was deployed."
+Mobileye ended the partnership on July 26, 2016, citing "disagreements about how the technology was deployed".

 Lawsuits and controversies

+Failed lawsuit alleging unfair review

+In 2008, Tesla provided two Roadsters to the British entertainment car-testing television programme Top Gear for testing, apparently confusing it with another programme, and suggesting "Matt and Alex could even take the Tesla for a spin and test it out, reaffirming its virtues?"
+Top Gear tested the car as a performance sports car—in a format designed for humour and entertainment, not an unbiased review about its intended purpose—and made some criticisms of its use as such, though full of praise for its performance and handling on the track.
+Tesla was incensed about what it considered unfair criticism.
+For example, the test affirmed that in the performance tests they ran the battery charge would have lasted for 55 miles, a figure that actually came from Tesla.
+Tesla said that the figure was untrue and libelous as the car's mileage in normal use was claimed to be 211, which they sued, and lost.

+In 2025, when Tesla was the subject of protests and vandalism in response to Elon Musk's political activities with the Trump government, former Top Gear presenter Jeremy Clarkson published gloating remarks, saying that the vandalism was "not funny.
+But also, it's kinda hilarious.
+Especially if you're me."